chbeu/chbeu.github.io/content/post/20240130_phd_position/index.md

 - music recommender systems; or
 - societal implications of recommender systems.

-This position is part of the 'Excellence in Digital Sciences and Interdisciplinary Technologies' (EXDIGIT) initiative at the [Faculty of Digital and Analytical Sciences](https://www.plus.ac.at/digital-and-analytical-sciences/?lang=en) at Paris Lodron University Salzburg, Austria.
+This position is part of the 'Excellence in Digital Sciences and Interdisciplinary Technologies' (EXDIGIT) initiative at the [Faculty of Digital and Analytical Sciences](https://www.plus.ac.at/digital-and-analytical-sciences/?lang=en) at the University of Salzburg, Austria.

 [Full vacancy description {{< figure src="./phd_job_featured.png" alt="Pic of full vacancy description; full text in the linked pdf above." width="248" height="159" >}}](./phd_job.pdf)